SK-EID/smart-id-documentation/README.md

 All 5xx series error codes indicate some kind of fatal server error.

-There are three custom status codes which are specific to this interface:
+There are four custom status codes which are specific to this interface:

 * **471** - No suitable account of requested type found, but user has some other accounts.
 * **472** - Person should view app or self-service portal now.